ArthurianX/angular-hierarchical-typeahead/README.md

 * `art-min-query` - Optional.
 Integer.
 Query length to trigger a search.
 * `art-max-results` - Optional.
 Integer.
 Max results to show before displaying the user a message to user the search bar.
 * `art-translations` - Optional.
 Object.
 An object with translations for the whole component static messages / text that * needs * to look like this ```{
         SEARCH_FOR: 'Search for',
         LOAD_MORE: 'Load More',
         NO_RESULTS: 'No results.',
         TOO_MANY_RESULTS: 'Too many results, please use the search function',
         HELP_ACTION: 'Action',
         HELP_DESCRIPTION: 'Description',
         HELP_CLICK: 'Click',
         HELP_SPACE: 'Space',
         HELP_ENTER: 'Enter',
         HELP_BACKSPACE: 'Backspace',
         HELP_DOUBLE_CLICK: 'Double Click',
         HELP_ANY_KEY: 'Any key',
         HELP_ARROWS_TEXT: 'Move up and down on the list with keyboard arrows',
         HELP_LOAD: 'Load the',
         HELP_VIEW: 'into view',
         HELP_OPEN: 'Open the',
         HELP_LEVEL: 'in a new level',
         HELP_LEVEL2: 'on a level',
         HELP_GO_BACK: 'Go back one level',
         HELP_GO_BACK_CLICKED: 'Go back to the selected level',
         HELP_ANY_KEY_PART1: 'While on the',
         HELP_ANY_KEY_PART2: 'list any key you press will focus the search input and make a new search.'
     }```

 ## Release History
+ * v0.2.0 - Added translations, object mapping for table view and inner item callback
  * v0.1.1 - Launch gh-pages.
  * v0.1.0 - Initial release.

 ## TODO

- * v0.2.x - Make all the texts as dynamic parameters from the outside to support `i18n` options.
- * v0.3.x - `source` service response mapping, to feed it whatever data and to provide a map on how to use that data.
+ * v0.3.x - `source` service response mapping, to feed it whatever data and to provide a map on how to use that data. (already done but needs testing)
  * v0.4.x - Crossbrowser testing & fixes.
  * v0.5.x - TBD